Caracal (album): Promotional singles

 "Bang That" was released as a promotional single on 1 May 2015.
 On 13 August 2015, "Willing and Able" featuring British singer Kwabs, was released as the second promotional single.
 On 10 September 2015, "Hourglass" featuring American soul duo Lion Babe, was released as the third and final promotional single.

+It peaked in French charts (SNEP) at number 148 and in UK Singles (OCC) at number 80.

 Critical reception

 Caracal was met with generally positive reviews.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 73, based on 24 reviews.
 Aggregator AnyDecentMusic? gave it 6.5 out of 10, based on their assessment of the critical consensus.

 Andy Kellman of AllMusic said, "Although the tracks rarely surprise, frequently falling back on familiar sounds and structures — loping basslines and synthesizer shadings that escalate at the same tempo always arrive on time, for instance—they're as well-built as those of the debut, and the Lawrences, along with their songwriting partners, cover the ups and downs of falling in and out of love in sharper fashion".
 Lily Moayeri of The A.V.
 Club said, "With even more glossy production than Settle, Caracal is high-quality Top 40 material".
 Sasha Geffen of Consequence said, "Disclosure has found the perfect center of the Venn diagram of house music and mainstream pop.
 This is music you can play at the club and play for your mom; it won't take you anywhere you haven't been before, but damn if you won't have fun getting there anyway".